diku-dk/futhark/docs/language-reference.rst

 Compound types can be constructed based on the primitive types.
-The Futhark type system is entirely structural, and type abbreviations are merely shorthands.
+The Futhark type system is entirely structural, and type abbreviations are merely shorthands (with one exception, see :ref:`sizes-in-abbreviations`).
 The only exception is abstract types whose definition has been hidden via the module system (see `Module System`_).

 .. productionlist::